TROPHY HUNTING IN GREENLAND

 South Greenland is known as the breadbasket of Greenland, and the local population have, way back since the very first immigrants arrived, known of the region’s rich rivers full of Arctic Char.
 In modern times, both reindeer and musk oxen have been moved to the area, and herds have now grown to a size that permits trophy hunting.

-Summer and fall hunting of musk ox and reindeer in the Ivittuut area around Isortoq and on the island of Tuttuooq in Southern Greenland provides great opportunities for trophy hunting of both animals.
+Great summer and fall hunting of musk ox and reindeer in the Ivittuut area, around Isortoq and on the island of Tuttuooq in Southern Greenland provides opportunities for trophy hunting of semi-domestic reindeer.
 And additionally as an extra bonus, boating to and from the hunting grounds takes one past large and small icebergs.
 The icebergs come from the surrounding fiords, or they have drifted down from the Arctic Ocean along the East Coast of Greenland.

 And additionally as an extra bonus, boating to and from the hunting grounds takes one past large and small icebergs.